WVTK: History

 On September 15, 1982, the station first signed on as WHRC-FM.
 It was owned by Peter Edward Hunn and broadcast a soft adult contemporary format from studios and offices on Joiner Road in Port Henry.

 WVTK has been through many format and ownership changes during its decades on the air.
 The station was once oldies for several years under the call sign of WMNM as "Oldies 92."
 It returned to oldies once again under the call sign of WLCQ ("Q92").
 On May 1, 2007, an oldies format based on the 1960s, early 1970s, and late 1950s returned to 92.1 as "The True Oldies Channel", a syndicated radio service from ABC Radio Networks.
 The format change lasted for only about 16 months, as the new owners, the Vox Radio Group, flipped the station in early September 2008 to an adult contemporary music (AC) format, with an emphasis on serving Addison County, Vermont.
-The station switched to classic hits in the summer of 2014.
+The station switched to classic hits in the summer of 2014 and has stayed with that format.

 Throughout the years, the station has had numerous call signs including WHRC-FM, WKLZ, WHWB-FM, WMNM, WXNT, WLCQ and WJVT.
 The WHWB-FM and WKLZ call signs were also used in Rutland on the 94.5 frequency prior to going dark in 1993 before the 94.5 frequency was reborn as WJEN "Cat Country."
 The WHWB-FM call sign was originally used on 98.1 FM in Rutland.

-WVTK's current air staff includes, Bruce Zeman and his dog, Hobbes, who host "The Wake-Up Crew With Bruce & Hobbes," mid-day host J.J.
-Thompson, and PM Drive host, Ken Gilbert.
-Zeman's dog, Hobbes, a rescued dachshund, was added as a co-host to the "Wake-Up Crew," in May, 2010, after his popularity surged as a result of mentions by Zeman on his program.
-Soon after, the dog became part of the program, WVTK changed the name of the morning show to "The Wake-Up Crew with Bruce & Hobbes."